zhoujingzhe/GAN/README.md

 # GAN
-A Tutorial on GAN learning
+A Tutorial on GAN learning.
+The data set is MNIST